LiminLi-xjtu/MMOSurv/README.md

 #### cd MMOSurv

-MMOSurv enables to learn an effective multi-omics survival prediction model from a very few training samples of a specific cancer type, with the meta-knowledge across tasks from relevant cancer types.
+MMOSurv first learns a suitable initialization of parameters for the multi-omics survival model from multi-omics data of relevant cancers, and then adapts the parameters quickly and efficiently for the target cancer task with a few training samples.

 #### python mvml_survival_analysis.py